liip/LiipFunctionalTestBundle/README.md

 );
 ```

-The second way is consisted in using the second parameter `$append` with value `true` and the last parameter `$purgeMode` with value `Doctrine\Common\DataFixtures\Purger\ORMPurger::PURGE_MODE_TRUNCATE`.
+The second way is consisted in using the second parameter `$append` with value `false` and the last parameter `$purgeMode` with value `Doctrine\Common\DataFixtures\Purger\ORMPurger::PURGE_MODE_TRUNCATE`.
 It allows you to remove all records of tables with resetting value of auto increment.

 ```php
 <?php